tarantool/doc/doc/reference/tt_cli/rocks.rst

         *   -   ``--only-sources=<url>``
             -   Restrict downloads to paths matching the given URL
         *   -   ``--lua-dir=<prefix>``
-            -   Which Lua installation to use
+            -   Specify which Lua installation to use
         *   -   ``--lua-version=<ver>``
-            -   Which Lua version to use
+            -   Specify which Lua version to use
         *   -   ``--tree=<tree>``
-            -   Which tree to operate on
+            -   Specify which tree to operate on
         *   -   ``--local``
             -   Use the tree in the user's home directory.
                 Call ``tt rocks help path`` to learn how to enable it
         *   -   ``--global``
             -   Use the system tree when `local_by_default` is `true`
         *   -   ``--verbose``
-            -   Display verbose output of commands executed
+            -   Display verbose output for the command executed
         *   -   ``--timeout=<seconds>``
             -   Timeout on network operations, in seconds.
                 0 means no timeout (wait forever).
 Default: 30